 The New York Times bestseller about a noted tech venture capitalist, early mentor to Mark Zuckerberg, and Facebook investor, who wakes up to the serious damage Facebook is doing to our society – and sets out to try to stop it.

-Only by analysing tweets related to the hashtags on EU elections, the Oxford Internet Institute found that the majority of news pieces shared on the topic came from mainstream news outlets.
+By analysing tweets with hashtags on EU elections, the Oxford Internet Institute found that the majority of news pieces shared on the elections came from mainstream news outlets.
 The study also focuses on junk news networks in Europe.

 This paper analyses the rapid development of policy responses of governments and social media companies to the challenge of disinformation.

-The report contains three separate analyses of English-language news content published by RT and Sputnik and its implications for news organisations in Western democracies.
-Together, the analyses comprise a comprehensive analysis of how Russian state-linked news outlets play a variety of roles in different situations, ranging from coordinating damage-control messaging to amplifiers of Russian prestige and aggregators of negative content about Western domestic politics.
+The report comprises of a comprehensive analysis of how Russian state-linked news outlets play a variety of roles in different situations, ranging from coordinating damage-control messaging to amplifiers of Russian prestige and aggregators of negative content about Western domestic politics.

 Shore, Baek, and Dellarocas (2016).
 Network structure and patterns of information diversity on Twitter

-The article presents an overview of the current state of the literature on the relationship between social media; political polarization; and political “disinformation,” a term used to encompass a wide range of types of information about politics found online, including “fake news,” rumors, deliberately factually incorrect information, inadvertently factually incorrect information, politically slanted information, and “hyperpartisan” news.
+The article presents an overview of the current state of the literature on the relationship between social media; political polarization; and political “disinformation.

 In this study, the authors argue that the effects of informational uses of social media on political participation are inextricable from its effects on misinformation sharing.